anthonysharpy/sandbank/README.md

 # Data consistency

 Data is written to disk slowly over time.
-The frequency at which this is done, as well as a number of other things, is configurable in `Config.cs`.
+The frequency at which this is done, as well as a number of other things, is configurable in `sandbank_config.ini`.
 By default, the database aims to write any change to disk in under 10 seconds.

 Sandbank attempts to shut itself down gracefully in the background when the game stops, saving all remaining data.
 However, it is still recommended to call `Shutdown()` before an anticipated server shutdown to ensure that the database is terminated properly.
 If the server crashes or if the server process is suddenly terminated, any data that is not written to disk by that point will probably be lost.